gavmor/GleanWeaver/README.md

-# Obsidian Sample Plugin
+# GleanWeaver

-This is a sample plugin for Obsidian (https://obsidian.md).
+This is a plugin for Obsidian (https://obsidian.md) which—given a list of notes and a template to follow—reduces the notes to a new note based on the template.

 This project uses TypeScript to provide type checking and documentation.
 The repo depends on the latest plugin API (obsidian.d.ts) in TypeScript Definition format, which contains TSDoc comments describing what it does.